Contact Support

 Frequently Asked Questions

-How do I search for a journal's impact factor?
+How do I search for a journal's metrics?

 Simply type the journal name in the search box on our homepage.
 Our fuzzy search will find matching journals even if you don't spell the name exactly.
 You can search by full journal name, abbreviation, or keywords.